Which iPad is right for you? We break it down | CNN Underscored

 Truth be told, all iPads run the same software and have access to the same apps in the App Store.
 Heck, almost all of them will even work with Apple’s own keyboard accessory, and they all work with the Apple Pencil.
 But there are differences in the type of keyboard they’ll work with, and there are two different generations of the Apple Pencil, each one for specific iPad models.

-So, why not just get the least expensive model and call it a day?
-Well, screen size, overall capabilities and performance, that’s why.
+So why not just get the least expensive model and call it a day?
+Well, screen size, overall capabilities and performance — that’s why.
 We’ll break down the differences between iPad models so you can choose the one that fits your needs.

 Best for entertainment: The 8th-Generation iPad (starting at $299, originally $329; amazon.com)